 Using a mechanical keyboard for programming isn’t a requirement.
 There are a lot of developers who would stick to whatever is accessible because it’s good enough for them.

 I even know one developer who used the same membrane keyboard for years.
 He didn’t even spend money on it.
-It’s the same keyboard that came with his computer!
+It’s the same one that came with his computer!

 However, it’s still important to understand why mechanical keyboards are better.

-This will help you determine whether you should really invest in one or stick to the keyboard that you already have.
+This will help you determine whether you should invest in one or stick to the one you already have.
 After all, they’re all capable of registering keystrokes, right?

 Here are the advantages you can get from using a mechanical keyboard:

 - It can help improve your typing speed.
-Membrane keyboards, or what many people consider regular keyboards, are prone to sticky keys.
+Membrane keyboards, or what many people consider regular ones, are prone to sticky keys.
 Some keys on the same keyboard may also be harder to press than others, affecting your typing speed.
-Mechanical keyboards can help you avoid these inconsistencies because of the switches they use, helping you be a more productive developer.
+Mechanical types can help you avoid these inconsistencies because of the switches they use, helping you be a more productive developer.

 - The features it has can provide exceptional reliability.
-Although there are regular keyboards with anti-ghosting and other reliability features, they still can’t replicate a mechanical keyboard’s reliability.
-If you want a keyboard that can keep up with your workload and won’t fail while you’re working, you definitely want to invest in a good mechanical keyboard.
+Although there are regular ones with anti-ghosting and other reliability features, they still can’t replicate a mechanical keyboard’s reliability.
+If you want one that can keep up with your workload and won’t fail while working, you definitely want to invest in a good mechanical keyboard.

 - Mechanical keyboards have better durability.
-Aside from their fancy appearance, mechanical keyboards are also made from sturdy materials that make them much more durable than membrane keyboards.
-Some manufacturers even use a combination of heavy plastic and metal frames to make their keyboards heavier and capable of withstanding up to 100 million keystrokes!
+Aside from their fancy appearance, they are also made from sturdy materials, making them much more durable than membrane keyboards.
+Some manufacturers even use a combination of heavy plastic and metal frames to make their products heavier and capable of withstanding up to 100 million keystrokes!

-With all of these advantages, it’s easy to see why many developers prefer mechanical keyboards over membrane keyboards.
+With all these advantages, it’s easy to see why many developers prefer mechanical keyboards over membrane ones.

-However, it doesn’t mean that a regular keyboard wouldn’t work for you.
+However, it doesn’t mean a regular one wouldn’t work for you.
 If none of these advantages can dramatically impact your productivity, then you can stick with the one you already have.

-Sure, it’s better for programming, but it doesn’t mean you can’t do your work with a regular keyboard.
+Sure, it’s better for programming, but it doesn’t mean you can’t do your work with a regular one.

 Are 60% Mechanical Keyboards Good for Programming?